 The rest of the paper is organized as follows.
-Section 3.2 presents the background of the relevant literature and describes the minimum wage-fixing mechanisms framework in the Portuguese labour market.
-Section 3.3 describes the data and summarizes wage and employment growth for both skills and age groups.
-Section 3.4 presents the estimation method and discusses the results in terms of employment and composition effects of the MW increase.
-Finally, Section 3.5 concludes.
+Section 2 presents the background of the relevant literature and describes the minimum wage-fixing mechanisms framework in the Portuguese labour market.
+Section 3 describes the data and summarizes wage and employment growth for both skill and age groups.
+Section 4 presents the estimation method and discusses the results in terms of employment and composition effects of the MW increase.
+Finally, Section 5 concludes.